kyma-project/community/sig-and-wg/sig-core/proposals/generating-changelog-with-pr-labels.md

 - Generates a changelog based on GitHub issues and PRs.
 - Many configuration options.
 - No custom labels for PRs are supported.
-There are only three sections in the generated changelog: `bug`, `enhancement` and all other changes.
+There are only three sections in the generated changelog: `bug`, `enhancement`, and all other changes.
 - Uses GitHub API.
 - Written in Ruby, which can cause difficulty with the contribution.